-British officials monitor threat from mutations
+British officials monitor threat from coronavirus mutations

 That left scientists scrambling to fact-check the public pronouncements.
 More information began trickling out Tuesday.

-Scientists who are members of the U.K. Covid-19 Genomics Consortium, which operates government and university laboratories in Britain to track changes to the virus and discovered the variant, stressed that mutations occur all time and that lineages arise and then disappear.
+Scientists who are members of the U.K. COVID-19 Genomics Consortium, which operates government and university laboratories in Britain to track changes to the virus and discovered the variant, stressed that mutations occur all time and that lineages arise and then disappear.

 The researchers said they first noted the new variant at the end of September and began following its spread, eventually seeing it in samples taken from more than 1,100 people, most of whom lived in the southeast of England.